The School’s primary method of communication with regard to news and events, scheduling, registration and requests for payment is by email.

 Understanding that the school’s various locations are accessible to the general public, your enrollment with Pakachoag requires and assumes as follows:

-For enrolled students*, you are, or your designated caregiver is, responsible to wait with your child/ren until your child(ren)’s assigned teacher is ready for him/her to enter his/her scheduled class or music lesson.
+For enrolled students*, you are, or your designated caregiver is, responsible to wait with your child/ren until your child(ren)’s assigned teacher is ready for them to enter their scheduled class or music lesson.

 You acknowledge that you or your designated caregiver must be available promptly at the conclusion of the lesson or class to pick up your child/ren and that it is you, as parent, or the designated caregiver, not school staff or teachers, who is responsible for your child/ren’s safety and actions at all times prior to and immediately following a scheduled lesson or class for the enrolled student.